Yoga and Weight Training: Can They Work Together?

 What's the Catch?

-There are some potential negatives, but whether you count them as such depends on your goals.
+Well, there are some potential negatives, but whether you count them as such, depends on your goals.

-As for weightlifters starting a yoga practice, there's no catch that I can see.
+As for weightlifters starting a yoga practice.. honestly, there's no catch that I can see.
 There's nothing about a yoga practice that would interfere with lifting, unless it's done just beforehand.

 What Have We Learned?